Do you pick up vehicles?

 What happens if I don’t scrap my vehicle within 30 days?

 Your application will be automatically closed, and you will have to re-apply if you still wish to use our program.
-Please note that the continuous insurance requirement (up to the day you scrap the vehicle) is still in effect so if you remove the insurance, then re-apply to us 1 or 2 months later, your vehicle will no longer qualify.
+Please note that the continuous insurance requirement (up to the day you scrap the vehicle) is still in effect so if you remove the insurance, then re-apply to us 1 or 2 months later, your vehicle may no longer qualify.
 Also note, that you are only eligible for the rebates offered on the day of your application.
-Please note the procedures for customers who are purchasing EVs are different.
-The 5 Step Process is on our home page.

 What happens if I have a lien on my vehicle?